ilyaivanov07/CDC_Stroke_App/README.md

-Error connecting to the server: FATAL:  Peer authentication failed for user "postgres" can be fixed by: open the file pg_hba.conf for Ubuntu it will be in /etc/postgresql/9.x/main and change this line: local   all             postgres                                trust
+Error connecting to the server: FATAL:  Peer authentication failed for user "postgres" can be fixed by:
+1. open the file pg_hba.conf in /etc/postgresql/9.x/main
+2. change this line: local   all postgres  **trust**

-sudo service postgresql restart
+3. sudo service postgresql restart